 The last three graph problems are quite similar problems.
 Indeed, the theory of computational complexity shows that some problems can be reduced to other problems, that is one can "use" a problem to solve another problem.
 A clear example of this is offered by the MCP and the MISP: given an instance of the MCP, one can build the complement graph of the initial instance (i. e., the graph with the same vertices and the edges that link all and only the pairs of vertices not linked by edges in the original graph).
 Then, one can find a solution of the MISP on this graph: the vertices of this solution are pairwise nonadjacent.
 However, the corresponding vertices in the MCP instance are pairwise adjacent, by construction.
-So, they are a valid solution of the MCP.
-In short, the MCP can be solved using a transformation of the instance, an algorithm for the MISP and a back-transformation of the solution (that in this case is trivial, but in general could be more complex).
+So, they are a valid solution of the MISP and a back-transformation of the solution (that in this case is trivial, but in general could be more complex).
 The converse is also true: we can find a solution for a MISP instance by reducing it to an instance of a MCP.
 This works for optimal solutions (that remain optimal) and heuristics solutions (that remain heuristic).

-$$MCP \leftrightarrow MISP$$
+$\text{MCP} \leftrightarrow \text{MISP}$

-Less expectedly, the VCP is reducible to the SCP: given the graph that is the instance of VCP, build a binary matrix transforming each edge $e_i$ of the graph in a row $r_i$ of the matrix and each vertex $v_j$ in a column $c_j$ .
-For each edge $e_i$ that is incident to a vertex $v_j$ , set $a{ij} = 1$ (every row, therefore, has exactly two 1's); otherwise, set $a{ij} = 0$ .
+Less expectedly, the VCP is reducible to the SCP: given the graph that is the instance of VCP, build a binary matrix transforming each edge e_i of the graph in a row r_i of the matrix and each vertex v_j in a column c_j .
+For each edge e_i that is incident to a vertex v_j , set $a{ij} = 1$ (every row, therefore, has exactly two 1's); otherwise, set $a{ij} = 0$.
 For a weighted instance of the VCP, assign the cost of each vertex to the associated column; otherwise, set a uniform cost equal to 1.